Groom whose bride was killed on wedding night suing driver and the bars and restaurants that served her

 He is suing for funeral and burial expenses as well as actual damages and punitive damages, to be determined at trial.
 He is requesting a jury trial.

+The Hutchinson family's attorney, Danny Dalton said in a statement to CBS News: "The state grants restaurants and bars a license for the privilege to serve alcohol, and with that privilege comes a responsibility to the community to serve patrons responsibly and to deny service to individuals who are visibly intoxicated."

+Dalton said while there are still many details about the day they do not yet know, filing a lawsuit, allows them to "begin the legal discovery process that allows us to get the answers that Samantha's family deserves."

-CBS News has reached out to lawyers for Hutchinson and Komoroski as well as the restaurants and bars listed as defendants in the lawsuit and is awaiting response.
+CBS News has reached out to lawyers Komoroski as well as the restaurants and bars listed as defendants in the lawsuit and is awaiting response.

 for more features.